Selleo/archive-rumble/content/docs/editions/02/_index.md

 ## Rules

-1. Create a simple `/v1/json` endpoint that accepts JSON payload `/json` via `POST` method.
+1. Create a simple `/v1/json` endpoint that accepts JSON payload via `POST` method.
 2. Parse the JSON into object/struct that is easy to use within the application.
 - provide the code that is typical to use in those scenarios for your technology - do not try to optimize it, be productive
 3. Serialize the same object back into response.

-Optional rules:

 4. Create a simple `/v2/json` endpoint that accepts the same payload.
 5. Parse the JSON into object/struct but this time you can optimize the whole process.
-3. Serialize the same object back into response.
+6. Serialize the same object back into response.

 {{< hint info >}}
 **Requirements**